-Tyler Robinson joined the Hope College Men’s Soccer program as a volunteer assistant coach in the 2018 season.
+Tyler Robinson joined the Hope College Men’s Soccer program as an assistant coach in the 2018 season.
 He specializes in goalkeeping training and coaching.

 Robinson has been a varsity head coach at the high school level for a decade before joining the Flying Dutchmen.